USGS-NGGDPP/mdEditor-keywords/harvesters/README.md

 ## Overview

-This repository provides a collection of harvesters designed to automate the process of gathering keyword data from various sources.
-The collected keywords can be used with the mdEditor tool for metadata management, ensuring data consistency and efficient keyword application.
+This repository provides a collection of harvesters designed to automate the process of gathering keyword data from various authoritative sources.
+These keyword files are integral to the mdEditor tool, which facilitates metadata management for researchers and institutions by standardizing keyword vocabularies across different datasets.

+Each harvester focuses on extracting keywords from a specific data source or system, processing them into two types of files:

+1. **Keyword files** – These are saved in `resources/keywords/`.
+2. **Thesaurus files** – These are saved in `resources/thesaurus/`.

+The primary function of these harvesters is to ensure that the keyword data remains current, structured, and formatted for easy integration into mdEditor, improving the consistency and accuracy of metadata.

-## Available Harvesters
+### Available Harvesters

-The following harvesters are included in this repository, each requiring specific configurations:
+The following harvesters are included in this repository, each targeting a specific system or database:

-- GCMD
-- GNIS
-- NALT
-- ScienceBase
+- **GCMD (Global Change Master Directory)**:
+  _Insert a detailed description about GCMD and the type of keywords it harvests, such as climate-related datasets or global environmental data._
+- **GNIS (Geographic Names Information System)**:
+  _Insert a detailed description of GNIS and how it gathers geographical place names and relevant metadata for locations in the U.S._
+- **NALT (National Agricultural Library Thesaurus)**:
+  _Insert a detailed description of NALT and its focus on agricultural, food, and natural resource terms._
-- USGS
+- **ScienceBase**:
+  _Insert a detailed description of ScienceBase, explaining how it integrates data related to scientific projects and research datasets._
+- **USGS (United States Geological Survey)**:
+  _Insert a detailed description of USGS and its role in providing geological and hydrological data for natural resource management._

 ## Prerequisites